MPiangerelli/MPiangerelli.github.io/about.md

 I worked in the [Da.Re.
 Project](http://dare-project.eu), an European Erasmus+ project, whose aim was to establish a European Master Degree Curriculm in Data Science.

-Currently, I am a post-doc at University of Camerino in the Math Division working with Prof. [Renato De Leone](http://www.unicam.it/~renato.deleone) on the T.R.E.E.
+Currently, I am a post-doc at University of Camerino working with Prof. [Renato De Leone](http://www.unicam.it/~renato.deleone) on the T.R.E.E.
 Project.

 I am a member of the [Bioshape and Data Science Lab](http://www.emanuelamerelli.eu/bigdata/doku.php) of which Prof.ssa Emanuela Merelli is the coordinator.